-In February 2013, Nova Scotia’s Maintenance and Custody Act was changed.
-The Act now includes a list of factors that judges must consider when making decisions about the best interests of a child.
+Nova Scotia’s Parenting and Support Act (PSA) includes a list of factors that judges must consider when making decisions about the best interests of a child.
 Judges will consider all relevant circumstances – they are not limited to considering only the factors on the list.

 The factors that judges must consider are:

 “(a) the child’s physical, emotional, social and educational needs, including the child’s need for stability and safety, taking into account the child’s age and stage of development;

 (b) each parent’s or guardian’s willingness to support the development and maintenance of the child’s relationship with the other parent or guardian;

 (c) the history of care for the child, having regard to the child’s physical, emotional, social and educational needs;

 (d) the plans proposed for the child’s care and upbringing, having regard to the child’s physical, emotional, social and educational needs;